MauritzMaj/SocialMediaAPI/README.md

 ## <a name="description"></a>Description

-This assignment is designed to
+This assignment is designed to simulate a social network where you can make users, post thought, and add reactions.

 ## <a name="installation"></a>Installation

-In order to use this product,
+In order to use this product, you need Express, Mongoose, and Moment.js

 ## <a name="usage"></a>Usage

+You can use this product to simulate a social network.

 ## <a name="license"></a>License